 - The number of concurrent connections the port supports.
 A faster port supports more simultaneous downloads and uploads.

-A port speed of 10 Gbps is the port’s theoretical maximum, but that doesn’t mean a user experiences a constant and consistent download speed of 10 Gbps.
+A port speed of 10 Gb per second is the port’s theoretical maximum, but that doesn’t mean a user experiences a constant and consistent download speed of 10 Gbps.
 Network latency and distance impact download speeds, and the networks between your server and the user, the user’s ISP, and their local network may not support data transfer at that speed.

 However, a 10 Gbps network does offer much faster uploading and downloading than a 1Gbps port, while providing low-latency connectivity to many more users at the same time.